Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

     You should see the new Stream Analytics module running, along with the IoT Edge agent module and the IoT Edge hub.

 ## View data

 Now you can go to your IoT Edge device to check out the interaction between the Azure Stream Analytics module and AIVisionDevKitGetStartedModule module.
-You can run following commands either using platform tools (in Windows type *adb shell* first) or having logged in to the device using ssh.
+You can run the following commands either using platform tools (in Windows type *adb shell* first) or having logged in to the device using ssh.

 1. Check that all the modules are running in Docker: